Ishakarnawat/InteractiveAvatar/README.md

 ## 💡 Our Solution

-We built Digital Human – a system that fuses cutting-edge Generative AI, **speech synthesis, and **3D animation to create an emotionally aware teaching experience.
+We built Avatar Tutor – a system that fuses cutting-edge Generative AI, **speech synthesis, and **3D animation to create an emotionally aware teaching experience.

 👩‍🏫 Think of it as a virtual teacher — one that listens, speaks, smiles, and provides adaptive guidance 24/7.